When is Oktoberfest

 Additional Planning Information and Parking

 As of 2016, due to the overwhelming popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling with friends and family.
-To that end, during these event days, Snowbird will be charging $5 (cash-only) for parking in lots accessed via Entries 1, 2 and 4.
+To that end, during these event days, Snowbird will be charging $10 (cash-only) for parking in lots accessed via Entries 1, 2 and 4.
+Credit cards are accepted for food and drink; some event vendors are cash-only and an ATM is available onsite.